Python-GIS-book/site/docs/_sources/part1/chapter-02/md/00-python-basics.md.txt

 ## Lists and indices

-Above we have seen a bit of data related to one of several FMI observation stations in the Helsinki area.
-Rather than having individual variables for each of those stations, we can store many related values in a *collection*.
-The simplest type of collection in Python is a *{term}`list`*.
+So far, we have learned a bit about variables, their values, and data types in this section.
+We will now continue with a new data type called a *{term}`list`*.
+Using a list, we can store many related values together with a single variable.
+In Python, there are several different types of data that can be used to store values together in a *collection*, and a list is the simplest type.

+To explore lists, we will be using data related to [Finnish Meteorological Institute (FMI) observation stations](http://en.ilmatieteenlaitos.fi/observation-stations) [^FMI_stations].
+For each station, a number of pieces of information are given, including the name of the station, an FMI station ID number (FMISID), its latitude, its longitude, and the station type.

 ### Creating a list